25 Jan 7 Habits for a More Organized You

 2. Ten Minute Tidy!

-If making your bed is a habit that sets you up for the rest of the day, tidying your home at the end of the day is the perfect bookend for success.
+Tidying your home at the end of the day is the perfect way to bookend your day for success.
 Having a neat house before your head hits the pillow puts you in the right mindset for keeping the rest of life organized.
-That feeling of waking up, going downstairs, and being greeted by a living area that is clean and picked up is one of the best feelings!
-Here’s how to do a 10-minute tidy.
-Put some good music on and set a timer for, you guessed it, 10 minutes.
+Put some good music on and set a timer for 10 minutes.
 Then, with focus and determination, pick up items around the house and put them away.
 Get the family involved!
 Make it a game.
 If you don’t have 10 min – do 5 min.
 The point is to consistently show up, so you create the habit.
 You’ll be amazed at the results.

 3. Complete Your Tasks

-Jumping from task to task – before they’re completed keeps you in the untidy cycle.
-We call this task jumping, “zig-zagging.”
-We all live busy lives, juggling different roles and responsibilities.
-Maybe you’re making lunch for your kids and as soon as you give them their plates, you realize that you forgot to respond to that email.
-So, you head to your computer, answer the email which somehow turns into pinning a couple of things on Pinterest – and you forget all about the mess you left in the kitchen from making lunch!
+We certainly all live busy lives, juggling different roles and responsibilities.
+Maybe you’re making lunch for your kids and as soon as you give them their plates, then you realize that you forgot to respond to that email.
+So, you head to your computer, answer the email will simultaneously pinning a couple of things on Pinterest – and you forget all about the mess you left in the kitchen from making lunch!

-If this sounds like you – you aren’t alone!
-The habit here is to retrain yourself to complete one task before moving onto another one.
+The habit to create here is to retrain yourself to complete one task before moving onto another one.
 Keep a notepad out and write down the task that popped into your brain.
-Complete the job you’re working on, then move to the task you wrote down.
+Meanwhile, complete the job you’re working on, then move to the task you wrote down.
 We also love Alexa or Google home to help you remember tasks.
 Because, let’s face it, if your hands are full of peanut butter and jelly, it’s hard to write something down.
-Staying focused on completing one task at a time will make a huge difference in your productivity!

 4. Follow the One In, One Out Rule

 This one is pretty self-explanatory – if you bring in something new, remove something old.
-If you master this simple habit, you won’t accumulate unnecessary items and clutter.
-Your items will stay balanced, and clutter won’t creep into your home.
-If it feels like you are constantly organizing, reorganizing, and moving things around your home – the issue might just be that (truth bomb coming…) you have too much stuff.
+If you master this simple habit, you won’t further accumulate unnecessary items and clutter.
+Equally your items will stay balanced, and chaos won’t creep back into your home.
+If it feels like you are constantly organizing, reorganizing, and moving things around your home – the issue might just be that (truth bomb coming…) you generally have too much stuff.
 After you do a good edit, follow the one-in-one-out method and keep the clutter out!

 5. Stay on Top of Paperwork

 UGH!!
 Paperwork is the worst.
-It accumulates quickly and without a system in place, it’s a slippery slope to chaos!
-Our tip for you?
-Start with the mail.
-Here’s how to create the habit of handling the mail immediately.
-Put the junk mail in the trash or shredder right away and open the rest of the mail and put it where it goes.
-Try using clear paper trays – one for action, one for events, maybe one for each person in the family, whatever works for your life.
-The system will vary for each person and family, but the key is to have a plan in place for all the papers that come into your home – from mail to schoolwork and whatever else finds its way in the door.
+It unquestionably accumulates quickly and without a system in place it, not surprisingly, turns into chaos!
+Start small, start with the mail.
+Put the junk mail in the trash or shredder right away.
+Then, for your important mail try using clear paper trays – one for action, one for events, maybe one for each person in the family, whatever works for your life.
 Once the mail system is in place, maintaining all that paper will be much easier!
-Now all you have to do is focus on building the habit of using that system, putting all that incoming paperwork in its respective home.
+Therefore all you have to do is focus on building the habit of using that system, putting all that incoming paperwork in its respective home straightaway.

 6. Take Things One Step at a Time

 How do you eat an elephant?
-One bite at a time.
+Obviously one bite at a time until it’s gone.
 See where we’re going with this?
-The same thinking applies to decluttering your home.
-Organizing your entire house is a huge task, one that can feel overwhelming and even paralyzing.
+Consequently the same thinking applies to decluttering your home.
+In other words, organizing your entire house is a huge task, one that can likewise feel overwhelming and even paralyzing.
 So, break things down into manageable chunks.
-Start small, and you’ll gain the momentum to transform your space.
+Start small, and shortly you’ll gain the momentum to transform your space.
 Check out our recent blog post Start Small When Organizing Your Home for more information on how to tackle those small spaces.
-You’ll get there, one step at a time!
+Eventually you’ll get there, one step at a time!

 7. Ditch Comparison

 Living an organized life doesn’t have to be overwhelming!
-Especially when you build new habits, slowly and consistently.
-Keep things simple and once you’ve created the new habit, you’ll be on your way to a more organized life.
+Specifically when you build new habits, slowly and consistently.
+Overall keep things simple.
+Once you’ve created the new habit, you’ll basically be on your way to a more organized life.

 For more organizing inspo, follow us on Insta.
 If you’re in So Cal and interested in organizing services, please reach out to us!